 The molding cycle is also important to provide proper pysical properties.
 At higher molding

 pressures the material has higher density and more filler is required.
 Not all carbon filled

-*Tests have shown the material will hold up to 900 fpm and 2000 psi for unlubricated
+Note: Tests have shown that 25% carbon-filled PTFE will hold up to 900 fpm and 2000 psi for unlubricated

 applications and up to 3500 PSI in lubricated service.